 Note: Digital Media Literacy workshops are on hold during the pandemic, but online training and education options may be available for libraries.
 Please contact us to discuss possibilities.

 Become a Media Mentor for families with young children!
 Digital Media Literacy Training full-day workshops are FREE to Ohio library workers.
-Registration is open for fall workshops in Cincinnati and Worthington (Columbus area):

 This free, one-day workshop will equip you to confidently assist parents and caregivers as they navigate the digital world.
 As a Media Mentor, you will guide families towards digital media experiences that promote positive and productive lifelong learning skills.